kexiZeroing/kexiZeroing.github.io/src/posts/learn-from-advent-of-vue-2022.md

 In a Vue component, `<script setup>` can be used alongside normal `<script>` (Use the options API or Run setup code one time).
 It works because the `<script setup>` block is compiled into the component's `setup()` function, [check out the docs](https://vuejs.org/api/sfc-script-setup.html#usage-alongside-normal-script)

+Components using `<script setup>` are closed by default - i.e. the public instance of the component will not expose any of the bindings declared inside `<script setup>`.
+To explicitly expose properties, use the `defineExpose` compiler macro.

 ### Date Countdown
 https://papaya-caramel-13dd76.netlify.app/